yjhjaja/image-classification-using-aws-sagemaker/README.md

 Upload the data to an S3 bucket so that SageMaker has access to the data.

 ## Hyperparameter Tuning
-For the pretrained model, I chose the ResNet-50 architecture, simply because it is popular and seems mature.
+For the pretrained model, I chose the ResNet-50 architecture.
 I also added two fully-connected layers (with ReLU in between) so that the pretrained model can be trained further and well adapted to my classification task, i.e., the output must have a dimension of 133.

 I tuned two hyperparameters.
 One is the batch size at the training, validation and testing stages.
 In the hyperparameter tuning, its range is a set of five number: {32, 64, 128, 256, 512}.
 The best hyperprameter found is 32.
 The second hyperparameter is the learning rate.
 In the hyperparameter tuning, its range is an interval: (0.001, 0.1).
 The best hyperprameter found is 0.0010770764232585321.